jmbealer/my-knowledge-base/unsorted-org/org-old/text-editors/vim-motions.md

                         Now you can use "g," to go to line 11 and "2g," to go to line 14.

-## 9. Various motions                              various-motions
+## 9. Various Motions Various-motions

                                                         %
 %                       Find the next item in this line after or under the